-To celebrate the (much-needed) arrival of spring, I treated myself to a little spree at my local Rona (other women splurge on shoes), and put together my planters for this year.
+To celebrate the (much-needed) arrival of spring, I treated myself to a little spree at my local Rona, and put together my planters for this year.
 In case you missed last year’s planter makeover extravaganza, you can catch up here.
 These purple-blue salvia caught my eye and the rest just came together in a whirlwind of glorious plant shopping!
 Beautiful container garden design is something I really strive for, and such a joy to work on!
 I just love having pots of gorgeous blooms on our deck or front step.

 I guess Mother Nature felt guilty about jerking us around this winter, because s

 pring summer arrived in all its glory this month!
 Now that I’ve gone and written that, I’ve probably jinxed it and we’ll get a snowstorm tomorrow.